 The following is an excerpt from the book The Five Years Before You Retire by Emily Guy Birken.

-If that’s not confusing enough, different types of advisers are paid in different ways, which can seriously affect your bottom line.
+If that’s not confusing enough, different types of advisors are paid in different ways, which can seriously affect your bottom line.
 Even those with a good understanding of the financial can be excused for feeling a little overwhelmed.

 So how do you determine exactly whom to trust with your financial decisions?
-While the process of interviewing potential advisers might take some time and effort on your part, it is much less overwhelming than either finding you’ve placed your trust in someone you shouldn’t have or trying to make all of your complex retirement decisions without any help.
+While the process of interviewing potential advisors might take some time and effort on your part, it is much less overwhelming than either finding you’ve placed your trust in someone you shouldn’t have or trying to make all of your complex retirement decisions without any help.